• Home

 Filming

-Wherever possible film your interviews with two cameras, a close and a wide – this enables you to do much tighter edits.
-If you do use two cameras then don’t forget to start your filming with a hand clap, that way you can sync them up later.
+Wherever possible, film your interviews with two cameras, for simultaneous close and wide shots – this enables you to do much tighter edits.
+If you do use two cameras, then don’t forget to start your filming with a hand clap, that way you can sync them up later.
 I would also advise you to purchase quality audio equipment, you can get a good lapel radio mic kit for around £350 and I assure you it will be the best thing you have ever done!

 3. Wide shots